-We love fresh beer & know you do too!
+We love fresh beer and we know you do too!

 At Bottleneck Management we love fresh beer, and we know you do too!